Private clinic

 5Interview analysis

-sonarum pulls 20 conversations into a single report: which themes come up most, real quotes, and what it all means.
+sonarum combines 20 conversations into one report: which themes come up most often, live quotes, and conclusions.

 How often the theme came up

-Equipment barely affected the choice
+Equipment barely influenced the choice30%

-Key findings
+Key conclusions

 Call → booking